P.T. For Hip Pain Treatment

 Treatments

-We use a combination of manual therapy and exercise for all regions contributing to your hip pain.
-Manual therapy will often include mobilization/manipulation of both the hip and lumbar spine.
-Soft tissue mobilization and muscle activation are effective technique for restoring proper function of lumbopelvic stabilizing muscles.
-Exercise will initially focus on improving activation and control of all muscles necessary to stabilize your hip.
-As control improves, your therapist will guide you through specific functional movements necessary for you to achieve your goals.
+We use a combination of manual therapy and targeted exercises for all regions contributing to your hip pain.
+Our comprehensive hip pain treatment approach often includes mobilization and manipulation of both the hip and lumbar spine.
+Soft tissue mobilization and muscle activation are effective techniques for restoring proper function of lumbopelvic stabilizing muscles.
+Exercises begin by improving muscle activation and control to stabilize your hip, then progress to functional movements that help you achieve your goals.

 Manual Therapy